iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

-To talk about the generic sequence `f₀`, which only really exists in the forcing extension, from the point of view of the base universe, we need to keep track of the current approximation, and in the case of atomic propositions, bottom, disjunction and existential quantification also be prepared to let the current approximation evolve to a better one.
+To talk about the generic sequence `f₀`, which only really exists in the forcing extension, from the point of view of the base universe, we need to keep track of the current approximation and be prepared to let the current approximation evolve to a better one.

 For instance, here is how we express that `f₀` is defined on every input (even though no single finite approximation is):